Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 "Feelings of confidence depend upon the type of thoughts that habitually occupy your mind.
 Think defeat and you are bound to feel defeated.
 But practice thinking confident thoughts, make it a dominating habit, and you'll develop such a strong sense of capacity that regardless of what difficulties arise you will be able to overcome them."

-I could read this quote again, and again, and I have.
-It will forever be my "go-to" book when I need a few sprinkles of positively.
+I could read this quote again and again, and I have.
+It will forever be my "go-to" book when I need a few sprinkles of positivity.

 Some Interesting Facts About Short-Term Memory

 - Short-term memory is a lot shorter than many think.
 It lasts about 15–30 seconds.

 - There are two types of short-term memory: auditory/verbal and visual/spatial.

 - The capacity for short-term memory is limited to about the number of a seven-digit phone number.